payeezy/google_pay/README.md

 ## Issuing the FirstAPI Request
-Once the Full Wallet is received and the token extracted and parsed, the FirstAPI request can be created.

-The request uses a REST POST message with a JSON payload.
+The FirstAPI request uses a REST POST message with a JSON payload.
 As mentioned before, the four remaining items issued by FirstAPI will be used when issuing the request.
 The following table describes where the items are used:

 | Name | Used in |
 | --- | --- |